 5. Postoperative rehabilitation

-The ankle prothesis allows for immediate full weight bearing.
+The ankle prosthesis allows for immediate full weight bearing.
 Usually the joint is protected in a splint for six weeks.

 Does ankle replacement give a better quality of life than arthrodesis?

-Ankle prothesis and fusions show similar outcomes, but a well-functioning ankle prothesis leads to higher patient’s satisfaction than a well-functioning ankle fusion.
+Ankle prosthesis and fusions show similar outcomes, but a well-functioning ankle prothesis leads to higher patient’s satisfaction than a well-functioning ankle fusion.

 Can ankle replacement be indicated in patients with ankle joint instability?